High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Simple Idea

-Wrap paneer and vegetables in a whole-grain tortilla.
+Wrap paneer and vegetables in a whole-grain tortilla for a quick and satisfying breakfast.

 Beginner Tip